Happy married couple consulting with male broker.

 • As the landlord, your client may be responsible for additional costs, such as general maintenance for the property and any service charges or ground rent.

-• With Together, they will need to amend their current agreement, or obtain consent prior to letting out their home.
+• If they have an existing personal mortgage on the property, they will need to amend their current agreement or obtain consent prior to letting out their home.

 At Together, we can help you support your clients